 Wide-Ranging Transportation Infrastructure

 Spokane Valley is conveniently located on I-90, the northernmost east-west, coast-to-coast interstate.
 The valley’s I-90 corridor offers multiple benefits – ease of access to employees, multiple transportation systems, and nearby manufacturing, retail and health services.
+Getting to work is not a problem – in 2017, the average time of commute for a worker was a short 20.5 minutes.
 Don’t just take our word for it – hear what local business leaders have to say (45-second video) about the valley’s transportation systems.